Security Awareness Training: Your Team as the First Line of Defense

 Regular, realistic phishing simulations are one of the most effective ways to build employee resilience against cyberattacks.
 Since most incidents begin with email manipulation, controlled phishing tests are a key element in reducing human risk and meeting NIS2 and KSC requirements.

-Our simulations test employee behaviors in practice—without risk to infrastructure—while simultaneously providing data needed for management decision-making.
+Our simulations test employee behavior in practice, without risk to the infrastructure, while providing the data necessary for decision-making by the management board.

 Realistic Scenarios Tailored to Your Company